Collaborative Developmental Scholarships

 Applications may be made throughout the year but should be submitted via the online application system at least three months before the proposed starting date.

 For detailed information, please read the Guidelines section below carefully.

 *FEBS countries are countries with a FEBS Constituent Society.
 The Hinari initiative was set up by the World Health Organization and major publishers to enable developing countries to access collections of biomedical and health literature, and is one program within Research4Life.

-**Stop press 14 March 2022: Additional FEBS funding for more Collaborative Developmental Scholarships for applicants from Ukraine (resident in Ukraine at the point of application, or displaced from Ukraine as a result of the war) will be available in 2022.
+**Stop press 14 March 2022: Additional FEBS funding for more Collaborative Developmental Scholarships for applicants from Ukraine (resident in Ukraine at the point of application, or displaced from Ukraine as a result of the war) will be available.